 Every traditon worth celebrating has a signature dish.
 The symbolic food of Setsubun is ehoumaki (恵方巻), a giant rolled sushi that will bring you good luck if eaten whole while facing a certain direction with your eyes closed.

 The direction is based on the Chinese zodiac, and changes every year.
-This year it’s east northeast.
+For 2020, it’s west southwest.

 If you’re not a fan of sushi but have a serious sweet tooth, stop by a convenience store or department store for a “dessert” ehoumaki, a roll cake filled with whipped cream and fruits, and colored black with cocoa powder, bamboo charcoal or squid ink.